 Until it happened.

-She was walking to the stop sign when a zamboni ran her over.
-It knocked her all the way to Death Lake, but instead of falling into Death Lake, she fell into Sunshine Lake where she froze to death.
+She was walking to the stop sign when a Zamboni ran her over.
+It knocked her all the way to Death Lake.
+But the force of the impact was so great, that she skidded atop the water until finally rolling into Sunshine Lake where she froze to death.

 That was the saddest day of my life.
-I was out of a job.
-I was desperate for money so I talked to Chester the Kool Kat.
+I was out of a job and desperate for money.
+So, I did what any reasonable lad would do: I paid a visit to Chester the Kool Kat.
 Chester was the Grand Master Chief of the local mafia.

 “How can you tell?”